metacpan/metacpan-cpan-extracted/distros/C/Connector/README.md

 fixed type, you MAY check if the particular path exists and return the result of _\_node\_not\_exists_.

+## cleanup

+Connectors that keep locks or use long-lived sessions that are not bound to the lifetime of the perl process should implement this method and cleanup their mess.
+While it would be nice, that connectors can be revived after cleanup was called, this is not a strict requirement.

 # AUTHORS

 Scott Hardin <mrscotty@cpan.org>